Brixham, Torbay, South Devon.

 Please check rates and details directly with the companies in question if you need more recent info.

-This was an extremeley important find at this time, so William Pengelly (1812-1894) tried to lease the cave from Mr Philp.
+This was an extremeley important find at this time, so William Pengelly (*1812-✝1894) tried to lease the cave from Mr Philp.
 A committee of the Geological Society of London was set up, chaired by Dr. Falconer and numbering Sir Charles Lyell, Professor Owen, Joseph Prestwich, Professor Ramsay and William Pengelly among its members.
-They obtained a grant of £100 from the Royal Society, leased the cave and begun in May 1858 with the excavations.
+They obtained a grant of GBP 100 from the Royal Society, leased the cave and begun in May 1858 with the excavations.

 During this excavation, William Pengelly developed several important techniques of modern archaeology, like the introduction of a grid system which ensured that every artifacts was permanently recorded in its rightful position.
 A second novum was, that the dig should follow the lines of the strata.

 Windmill Hill Cave has been entered in the schedule of monuments compiled and maintained by the Secretary of State for the Environment under Section 1 of the Ancient Monuments and Archaeological Areas Act 1979.
-Although it has been open to the public most of the last century, it is not open at the moment.
+Although it has been open to the public most of the 20th century, it is not open at the moment.
+Plans to reopen the cave 20 years ago were never carried out.

 This cave is five minutes walk from the picturesque harbour of Brixham.
 In 1858 a Mr. Philp purchased the land where the cave is, to work it as a limestone quarry.
 During the course of excavation, the cave was uncovered.
 As soon as he was able Mr. Philp squeezed down into the cave, and found a large reindeer antler.
 This excited considerable interest in archaeological circles, and great care was taken by experts to excavate the cave.
 The bones of cave bear, red deer, hyena, wolf, fox, hare, rabbit, oxen and horse were discovered.
 Some of the bones had been split to remove the marrow, and this fact, coupled with the finding of flint implements, suggests that prehistoric man also knew of the cave.
 It is unlikely, however, that he lived in the cave which can be seen today, as the visitor will appreciate, but it is thought that today's cave is the remains of a much larger cave.